17 differences between iPhones and Android smartphones

 1. Formats and design

-This translates into an absolutely huge number of designs available each year for Android phones, from traditional designs to foldable smartphones and from phones dedicated to hard-core photography and videography enthusiasts to phones designed to withstand shocks and deep water submersion.
+This translates into an absolutely huge number of designs each year for Android phones, from traditional designs to foldable smartphones and phones dedicated to hard-core photography and videography enthusiasts to phones designed to withstand shocks and deep water submersion.
 On the other hand, iPhone users have to do with what Apple decides is trendy this year.

 For each iPhone model, there are more than a hundred Android phones launched each year